matthewlynner/hairchateau/wp-content/plugins/salon-booking-system/readme.txt

 * **TUTORS**

-It's the perfect solution to all that kind of business where the ONE TO ONE appointment booking is crucial.
+It’s the perfect solution to all that kind of business where the ONE TO ONE appointment booking is crucial.

 Salon booking is provided with a intuitive back-end bookings calendar where administrator have a quick overview of all the upcoming reservations.